IainStevenson/docker.multi.service.reverse.proxy/readme.md

 Half a dozen of those are to do with MongoDB setup, and another half dozen to do with social login support (if you have them).

 Special Note: During development of this solution some local environment only credentials may appear in configuration files and the solution will be hardened later to secure all environment settings in the final V1 release, where the secrets will be entirely ephemeral and unrecorded in any files in the repository.

 # Getting started

+- Requried: Install Visual Studio 2019 or above.
+- Requried: Install Docker for windows
+- Required: Install git for windows in its default location.
+	- If git is anywhere else, or you have openssl somewhere else, or modify ```src/Certificates/gen-vars.cmd``` to specify where to find openssl.exe
 - Download this repository and load it into visual studio.
-- Install git for windows in its default location.
-	- If git is anywhere else, or you have openssl somewhere else, or modify ```src/Certificates/gen-vars.cmd``` to specify where to find openssl.exe
 - Set the startup to docker_compose using the right click menu on the solution to set startup project.
 - Edit your hosts file as described in 'DNS domain name' below.
 	- Once that change is saved it is active immediately.